8ta4/blog/drafts/Is a CLI Pun Generator a Punishingly Bad Idea?.md

 - Some tools generate puns based on obscure terms.
 I'm aiming for things people would generally understand and hopefully find at least mildly amusing.

 - Context is King or Queen.
-Most existing tools I've found don't really generate puns that are relevant to the specific text you give them.
+Most existing tools I've found don't generate puns relevant to the specific text you give them.

 I haven't dived into writing production-level code yet.
 I want to make sure I'm not duplicating some random GitHub repo that's already nailed this.
 Are there any features you'd want in a tool like this?
 I'd love to get your take on the concept.